-1.1.A.
-Public Law 101-630, as amended, (Codified in 25 United States Code 3203, §

-1169), Indian Child Protection and Family Violence Prevention Act, as amended, requires that any person identified as a Mandated Reporter who knows or has a reasonable suspicion that a child has been abused in Indian country, must report the information to the local protective services agency or local law enforcement agency.
-Further, if the Mandated Reporter knows or has a reasonable suspicion that actions are being taken, or are going to be taken, that would reasonably be expected to result in the abuse of a child in Indian country he/she must report the information to the local protective services agency or local law enforcement agency.
-Public Law 101-630 also specifically identifies positions designated as Mandatory Reporters, outlines the penalties for Mandated Reporters who fail to immediately report such abuse or actions described to the proper authorities, and the penalties for supervisors, or those having or inhibit a Mandated Reporter from making the proper reports (Appendix A).
+1.1A.
+Public Law 101-630, as amended, (Codified in 25 United States Code 3203, § 1169), Indian Child Protection and Family Violence Prevention Act, as amended, requires that any person identified as a Mandated Reporter who knows or has a reasonable suspicion that a child has been abused in Indian country, must report the information to the local protective services agency or local law enforcement agency.
+Further, if the Mandated Reporter knows or has a reasonable suspicion that actions are being taken, or are going to be taken, that would reasonable suspicion that actions are being taken, or are going to be taken, that would reasonable be expected to result in the abuse of a child in Indian country he/she must report the information to the local protective services agency.
+Public Law 101-630 also specifically identifies positions designated as Mandatory Reporters, outlines the penalties for Mandated Reporters who fail to immediately report such abuse or actions described to the proper authorities, and the penalties for supervisors, or those having authority over Mandated Reporters, who prevent or inhibit a Mandated Reporter from making the proper reports (Appendix A).

-1.1.B.
+1.1B.
 Public Law 101-647, (Codified in 42 United States Code Section 13031), Crime Control Act of 1990, Subchapter IV - Child Abuse Reporting, requires that any person who, while in a professional capacity or activity on Federal land or in a federally operated (or contracted) facility, learns of facts that give reason to suspect that a child has suffered an incident of child abuse, shall as soon as possible make a report of the suspected abuse to the agency designated to receive the report (Appendix B).

-1.2 Responsibility Acknowledgement Form
+1.2 Notification Responsibilities

-Each BIE employee will receive notice of their responsibilities as a Mandated Reporter of child abuse upon initial employment and annually thereafter.
-The notification, (Appendix C) or its equivalent will be issued in written form and the employee will sign that they received a copy of the notice.
-At a minimum, the notice will include: (1) all positions designated as Mandatory Reporters; (2) when and how a Mandated Reporter must report child abuse or suspected child abuse; and, (3) the ramifications for not reporting child abuse or suspected child abuse (Appendix C).
+Each employee will receive notice of their responsibilities as a Mandated Reporter of child abuse upon initial employment and annually thereafter.
+The notification will be in written form and the employee will sign that they received a copy of the notice.
+At a minimum, the notice will include: (1) all positions designated as Mandatory Reporters; (2) when a Mandated Reporter must report child abuse or suspected child abuse; (3) how the Mandated Reporter is to report the information; and (4) the ramifications for not reporting child abuse or suspected child abuse (Appendix C).